sttts/ldap-notify/README.md

 The `object` and `objects` variables are defined by the very same options in the configuration.
 If `objects` is empty, a single `s` character is appended to the `object` value.

+The `..._length` variables count the number of lines in the respective `..._users` variables.
+These can be used to shows counters (e.g. of failed notifications) at the very top of the admin report.

 Search Algorithm
 ----------------